randy3k/AlignTab/README.md

 Features
 ------------
-- Align with user defined regular expression
+- Align using regular expression
 - Custom spacing, padding and justification.
 - Smart detection for alignment if no lines are selected
 - Multiple cursors support
-- Table mode: super efficient for editing tables
+- Table mode and Live preview mode

 Usage
 ------------